Toyota Corolla (E210)

 The Toyota Corolla (E210) is the twelfth generation of the Corolla, a compact car (C-segment) manufactured by Toyota.
 Introduced in 2018, this generation has also grown to include hatchback and estate (station wagon) configurations in addition to the saloon (sedan).

 Since 2022, a high-performance model became available as the GR Corolla.
 Based on the hatchback model, the GR Corolla is marketed under the Gazoo Racing family of high-performance cars.

+Its platform-sharing vehicles include the Toyota Corolla Cross, a compact crossover SUV, and the Toyota C-HR, an SUV with a hatchback-like body.

 Overview

 The E210 series Corolla was first introduced in 2018 at the Geneva Motor Show.
 The E210 Corolla is paired with a transverse engine powered by petrol, flex-fuel, or a hybrid of petrol and electric.
-Developed under the lead of chief engineer Yasushi Ueda, it is the first generation of the Corolla to be built on the Toyota New Global Architecture (GA-C) platform shared with the fourth-generation Prius and C-HR.
+Developed under the lead of chief engineer Yasushi Ueda, it is the first Corolla to be built on the Toyota New Global Architecture (GA-C) platform shared with the fourth-generation Prius and C-HR.
 With the GA-C platform, the base of the front windscreen was lowered by 40 mm, the overall height of the dashboard was reduced for styling reasons and improving visibility.
 The seats are lowered by 25 mm to maintain the same head clearance as the previous generation.

 As of 2020, the twelfth-generation Corolla was the best-selling passenger vehicle in the world with a 1.6% global market share.